HalfFrenchOllie/Expert_Code/README.md

 have this libary installed (if you dont just run this command in your CMD "pip install opencv-python") inside this file you will find the following python programs (not in order):
 Camera_Access

+future projects:

+would be nice to make expert pop up calculator